DavidM-Fox/avapi/README.md

-# avapi - A C++ library for fetching historical stock data via the Alpha Vantage API
+# Avapi
-Avapi is a C++ library for working with the [Alpha Vantage](https://www.alphavantage.co/) API for fetching historical stock data.
-This library is currently limited to 5 different functions.
+Avapi is a C++ header-only library for working with the [Alpha Vantage API](https://www.alphavantage.co/) for fetching historical stock data.
+This library is currently in a limited state and only implements 5 of the API functions.
+More can be added easily at any time.